lahwran/crow2/events.md

         - however, not excessively, as this will be the most-called anything in the app

 should have some sort of namespace for special, automatically-added attributes
-    - perhaps _crowevents_%s_? doesn't need to be fancy, just guaranteed unique
+    - perhaps _crow2events_%s_? doesn't need to be fancy, just guaranteed unique

 how should hook.once() work? should it be a decorator?
     - could wrap the callable in a function which will unregister itself after being called